MariaSolOs/OS_shell/README.md

 3. Note that when a program terminates, I also add all the frames it was using to the available frames queue.
 This helps to avoid the search for victim frames.

-### RAM.C
-1. I added the extra function resetRam to set RAM cells to NULL when needed.
-2. My queue of frames implementation is in this file.

 ### CPU.C
 1. runInCPU is the public function called by kernel.c.
 The run function coded inside cpu.c remains static (only accessible within this file).